 Tea drinking has a special place in Chinese culture and everyday life.
 Because the Chinese believe that tea can enhance the mood, tea drinking has become an indispensable part of both social and business life in China for centuries.
 We invite you to come and have a drink with us and learn from one of Shanghai’s best tea ceremony experts about the art of preparing and consuming tea.

 A rising superpower in telecommunications, biotechnology, artificial intelligence, fintech and even ecology, and forecasted to overtake the US in 2030 as the world’s largest economy, there is no doubt that China is a force to be reckoned with.
 To keep up with them, we think it is necessary to learn the ways of the Chinese business world.

-A total of three lectures will be devoted to getting to know the distinctly different Chinese business environment better:
+A total of four lectures will be devoted to getting to know the distinctly different Chinese business environment better:

 An Introduction to business in China (Visiting professor) – 2 hours